Travel Guide

 When to go to Pamplona?

 When to go to Pamplona?
-Spain is one of the destinations that can be visited all year round and particularly Pamplona, an urban destination.
-The city experiences a peak in tourist numbers during the San Firmin festivals in the second week of July.
-The high tourist season extends throughout the summer.
+Spain is one of the destinations that can be visited all year round, and Pamplona in particular is an urban destination.
+The city's peak tourist season is during the San Firmin festival, which takes place in the second week of July.
+The high tourist season lasts throughout the summer.
 The climate is very pleasant from May to October.
-High season rates are also applied for Holy Week (Palm Sunday to Easter Sunday) and public holidays.
-It is then advisable to book your rental car and accommodation well in advance to avoid unpleasant surprises.
-The low season corresponds to the low months in Spain, generally from the end of October to the end of March.
+High season rates are also applied during Holy Week (Palm Sunday to Easter Sunday) and during public holidays.
+It is therefore advisable to book your rental car and accommodation well in advance to avoid unpleasant surprises.
+The low season corresponds to the slow months in Spain, generally from the end of October to the end of March.
 The mid-season includes the months of May, June, September and October.
-The prices are moderate and the temperature is always mild.
+Prices are moderate and the weather is always mild.

 Pamplona is located at the junction of the Mediterranean and oceanic climates and has an average annual temperature value of 12.5°C with an average in summer of around 20°C and in January of 5/6°C. The sun shines almost half the year.
 The general climate is slightly continental and moderately rainy.